Ensure Uniformity Across Documents with Templates

 Once you've selected a template, you'll notice that most fields are already pre-filled with the default values you set up.
 Simply review and update any fields that need customisation for this specific document.

 > Note that you can see the name of the template you're using at the bottom right.
-You can also change to another the template (if available) by clicking on the dropdown icon.
+You can also switch to another the template (if available) by clicking on the dropdown icon.

 **Export to PDF file:** To export the document to PDF, just click on the **To PDF** button on the bottom right.
 The pre-filled components will be displayed in the exact order of the template (See the image below).
 You can also [export multiple documents](../features/progress-notes/exporting.md) with the help of filters in Circle's Timeline.